ktoso/rx-wiki/Combining-Observables.md

 **Note:** that the zipped Observable completes normally after emitting three items, which is the number of items emitted by the smaller of the two component Observables (`evens`, which emits three even integers).

 ## switchDo()
-#### convert a set of Observables into an Observable that represents the most-recently published of the set
+#### convert an Observable sequence of Observables into a single Observable that emits the emissions of the most-recently emitted of the Observables in the sequence
+`switchDo()` subscribes to an Observable that emits Observables.
+Each time it observes one of these emitted Observables, the Observable returned by `switchDo()` begins emitting objects from that Observable.
+When a new Observable is emitted, `switchDo()` stops emitting items from the earlier-emitted Observable and begins emitting items from the new one.

 ## takeUntil()
 #### emits the values from the source Observable until another Observable emits a value